kyleslattery/viddler-download/README.md

 viddler-download
 ================

 In light of [Viddler's announcement to close personal accounts](http://blog.viddler.com/djsteen/removal-of-personal-accounts/), I put together this script to download all of your videos, along with simple metadata about each video.
+It's not pretty, but it'll do the trick.

 How To Use
 ----------